tzfun/vue-web-terminal/README.md

 ### dragging()

-When [Feature Drag](#Drag) is enabled, you can use the following method to simulate drag to change the window position, where the parameter `x` is the distance from the left border of the terminal to the left border of the browser's visible range, in px, `y ` is the distance from the upper border of the terminal to the upper border of the browser's visible range.
+When [Feature Drag](#Drag) is enabled, you can use the following method to simulate drag to change the window position, where the parameter `x` is the distance from the left border of the terminal to the left border of the browser's visible range, `y ` is the distance from the upper border of the terminal to the upper border of the browser's visible range, in px.

 ```js
 Terminal.$api.dragging('my-terminal', {